jzeng9/ambassador-envoy/README.md

     [2017-06-14 21:26:24.091][30597][info][main] [C22] adding to cleanup list

-## How it works
+## How the build works

 The [Envoy repository](https://github.com/lyft/envoy/) is provided as a submodule.
 The [`WORKSPACE`](WORKSPACE) file maps the `@envoy` repository to this local path.

 The [`BUILD`](BUILD) file introduces a new Envoy static binary target, `envoy`, that links together the new filter and `@envoy//source/exe:envoy_main_lib`.
-The `extauth` filter registers itself during the static initialization phase of the Envoy binary as a new filter.
+The ExtAuth filter registers itself during the static initialization phase of the Envoy binary as a new filter.